Thank you for subscribing

 Does the tradie have a website?

-The first stage in finding a tradie is to check out their website.
+The first stage in finding a tradie is to check their website.

 How hard is it to contact the tradie?

-The next step is to contact potential tradies on the phone.
+The next step is to get an online quote, which is usually followed up by the company, or contact potential tradies on the phone.
 Phone numbers should be easily obtained through an internet search and professional websites.

 Is the tradie trustworthy?

-While online reviews are a great indication, Davies says word-of-mouth is even better.
+While online reviews are a great indication, Tayeh says word-of-mouth is even better.

 "If you know someone that has had a good experience with a tradie, then why wouldn't you use them?" he says.
 "The tradie will also appreciate the reference and ensure that your experience is consistent."